polina-tsvilodub/MLinPractice/DOCUMENTATION.md

 **Implementation**

 The stopword removal takes place after the tweet was already tokenized.
-We used the list of stopwords from nltk's `corpus` to decide which words are classified as stopwords.
 The stopword remover is implemented in `code/preprocessing/stopword_remover.py` that contains the class `StopwordRemover` which is a subclass of `Preprocessor`.
-The subclass implements the method `_get_values()` which removes the stopwords from the already tokenized tweets (list of lists of strings) and outputs the resulting tweets containing no stopwords (list of lists of strings).
+The subclass implements the method `_get_values()` which removes the stopwords from the already tokenized tweets (list of lists of strings).

+Returns the resulting tweets containing no stopwords (list of lists of strings).

 ### Data splits

-Finally, the preprocessed dataset is split into training, validation and test datasets according to a 60 : 20 : 20 split (which can be customized9.
+Finally, the preprocessed dataset is split into training, validation and test datasets according to a 60 : 20 : 20 split (which can be customized).
 This is implemented in `code/preprocessing/split_data.py`.
 Features required for the classifier are then extracted separately for each dataset split.

 ## Feature Extraction